Blackberry vs. Raspberry — Health Impact and Nutrition Comparison

 Carbs

-Blackberry is lower in carbs compared to raspberry.
-Raspberry contains 12g of overall carbs, while blackberry has only 9.6g of them.
+Blackberry is lower in carbohydrates than raspberry.
+Raspberry contains 12g of overall carbs, while blackberry has only 9.6g.
 However, they are both below 4% of the daily value.

-Blackberry is richer in glucose.
-It contains maltose and galactose — disaccharides that are not present in raspberry.
+Blackberries are richer in glucose.
+They contain maltose and galactose—disaccharides that are not present in raspberry.
 In contrast, raspberry provides more sucrose.

 Fiber

-Raspberry is richer in fibers since they satisfy 28% of the daily value, whereas blackberry satisfies 20%.
+Raspberry is richer in fibers since it satisfies 28% of the daily value, whereas Blackberry satisfies 20%.
 Raspberries contain 0.8g more dietary fiber than blackberries.
 See more about raspberry fiber content in this article.

 Carbohydrate type comparison